Search Results :

 • If you define the user by the email address, use Email Address as the format.
 Configure the settings as follows:

-• a) Select Email Address as the Name ID format
+• Select Email Address as the Name ID format

 Integration Oracle_ssoTest federation SSO between OAM Identity federation and Joomla SP